LiaOb21/colora/README.md

 - [x] Rule for yahs
 - [ ] Formatting and linting to be fixed according to snakemake requirements
 - [ ] log files: some of them are empty because it's impossible to redirect stderr and stdout to the file
-- [ ] add optional params to all the rules
 - [ ] implement ncbi `FCS` (decontamination) as optional rule (orange path in the scheme above)
 - [ ] implement `assemblyQC` - waiting for new Merqury release to make a new conda recipe (light green path above)
 - [ ] add singularity and docker as option for environment management (n.b. ncbi FCS can be run only with singularity)